What Is Ghee?

 Because the sattvic energy is so pronounced in ghee, it is often an integral part of religious ceremonies in ancient Vedic customs.
 It is said that Prajapati, the Lord of Creatures in Hindu mythology, rubbed his hands together and created ghee.
 He then poured the ghee into the fire, creating his offspring.

-To make ghee, milk is first made into butter.
+In ancient times, the process of making ghee began with churning butter by hand.
 Unlike in India and other ancient cultures, today most commercial butter is made by pushing the cream and protein of milk through a fine mesh screen versus churning the milk.
-This does create a considerable difference, in that the traditional churning process adds a stronger quality of digestive fire (agni), which balances the ghee and increases its sattvic energy.
+This does create a considerable difference, in that the traditional churning process with which ghee was often made added a stronger quality of digestive fire (agni), which balances the ghee and increases its sattvic energy.

 With the milk solids removed, most of the calcium is also removed.
 On the other hand, ghee contains a whopping 108 micrograms of vitamin A (a natural antioxidant) in just one tablespoon!
 It also contains a considerable amount of butyric acid, a short chain fatty acid, which acts like a natural probiotic (the intestinal bacteria feed off this for energy), supporting digestion and the immune system.1